-There will be a recurrent payment of £1.50 per patient as an entitlement for networks, from CCG central allocations.
+There will be a recurrent payment of £1.50 per patient as per the practice's patient list as of 1 January each year, as an entitlement for networks, from CCG central allocations.
 This is an extension of the £1.50 per head previously available between 2017-19 via CCGs, which was used in various ways across the country.
 Provision of this funding is an entitlement under the DES and is no longer discretionary or subject to any further requirements than those laid out within the DES specification.
 Its use will be entirely for the network collectively to decide and is intended to support the day-to-day operation of the network.